FactomProject/factomd/controlPanel/Web/README.md

-When Making Changes:
+## When Making Changes:

 'uncompressedStatics/' holds the non minified js code.
 Must manually minify and update the files in 'statics/' before compiling to make changes.

+## Directories